kyma-project/lifecycle-manager/docs/developer-tutorials/prepare-gcr-registry.md

 ### Authenticate locally

-Under the assumption you're [creating and using a service-account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) called `operator-test-sa`.
+Under the assumption you're [creating and using a service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) called `operator-test-sa`, follow these steps:

 1. Authenticate against your registry: